Skip to content

 • subquery: Optional nested query for format conversion

-• from <path>: Shifts the context to a specific source path
+• from <expression>: Shifts the context to a specific source data source.
+Can be a path, the parent keyword, or a function call (e.g., spreadsheet(source)).

 Examples: